 The Cultural Historic Museum Magdeburg

-Furthermore the museum, which was built as an art museum but lost many of its precious objects due to World War II, contains an art collection as a permanent exhibition.
-At present, the exhibition contains paintings from the 15th to the 20th century, textiles, precious goblins from Flanders, furniture from various centuries, ceramics and a number of special collections.
+Furthermore, the museum contains an art collection as a permanent exhibition.
+At present, the exhibition contains pieces of ancient and medieval times, paintings from the 15th to the 20th century, textiles, precious gobelins from Flanders, furniture from various centuries, ceramics and a number of special collections.

 Adults: 5 Euros